| Title: | Quantitative features for mass spectrometry data |

 aggregation rows before aggregation to preserve the invariant

 nature of that column.
-In cases where an NA
+In cases where an NA is present in an

 otherwise variant column, the column would be dropped anyway.